akhan2001/akhan2001/README.md

 # Hi there 👋, I'm Abdullah Khan!

 Welcome to my GitHub profile!
-I’m a **DevOps Engineer** and **tech enthusiast** with a deep passion for merging **technology** and the **automotive world**.
-My journey combines software engineering, cloud infrastructure, and automation with hands-on experience in the automotive industry.
+I’m a **Software Engineer** and **Automotive Enthusiast** with a deep passion for merging **technology** and the **automotive world**.

 ## 🚗 About Me
-- **DevOps Enthusiast**: Skilled in software development, cloud infrastructure, and pipeline automation, leveraging platforms like Azure to optimize workflows and improve reliability.
+- **DevOps Engineer**: Skilled in software development, cloud infrastructure, and pipeline automation, leveraging platforms like Azure to optimize workflows and improve reliability.
-- **Automotive Innovator**: Founder of [Auto Shop Agency](https://autoshopagency.webflow.io) – bridging the gap between tech and auto shops with digital solutions.
+- **Automotive Enthusiast**: Founder of [Auto Shop Agency](https://autoshopagency.webflow.io) – bridging the gap between tech and auto shops with digital solutions.
 - **Builder of Solutions**: Creating projects that solve real-world problems, including SaaS platforms and community hubs for car enthusiasts.

 ---